rubydevi/jetlogix-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
+We would like to express my sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
 Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
-I am truly grateful for your contributions and for being an integral part of my achievements.
-Thank you for your continued support.
+A big thank you to [Murat Korkmaz](https://www.behance.net/muratk) for the providing the UX design inspiration for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>